 The CryptoSysTM range of cryptographic products provide a full library of cryptography tools for developers using Visual Basic, VB6, VBA, VB.NET/VB2005+, C/C++ and C#.

 CryptoSys API | CryptoSys PKI | Product Comparison | FAQ | Search | Contact us

 Check out the latest releases of our CryptoSys PKI Toolkit Version 3.10.0 released 2 September 2014 and CryptoSys API Library Version 4.7 released 15 September 2013.
-A new Version 5.4.2 of FirmaSAT for Windows was released on 21 August 2014 with support for new 2014 `complementos` supplements.
-A Java interface to FirmaSAT was released on 27 June 2014.
+A new Version 5.4.3 of FirmaSAT for Windows was released on 28 October 2014 with support for the latest 2014 `complementos` supplements.
+The Java interface to FirmaSAT was updated on 27 October 2014.

 Our cryptography products only include well-known cryptography algorithms recommended by organisations such as NIST or ISO, or those acknowledged by experts as being reliable.
 We avoid anything with any whiff of a current patent attached to it.
 None of our cryptography products use OpenSSL in any form.